MaskRay/emacs-helm-kythe/README.md

 ## Usage

 `helm-kythe-eldoc-function`: this function will be `add-function` to `eldoc-documentation-function` when `helm-kythe-mode` is enabled.
-Kythe `snippet` of the definition will be displayed in `minibuffer` when `point` is at a reference.
+Kythe `snippet` of the definition will be displayed in the echo area when `point` is at a reference.

 ### Commands